mwerminski/truck_queue/README.md

 To run this project, just compile and build; Simulation playground is placed in Simulation class in start() method - you can use all derived methods from QueueSystem

 ### Example
-'borderCrossingSystem.systemStatus();  - print some info about system borderCrossingSystem.arrive(truck);   - add new truck(track status is ARRIVING) to entry gate borderCrossingSystem.systemStatus();  - print some info (the vehicle shoud be still "invisible" for the system) borderCrossingSystem.step();'          - make one unit time step (takes arriving vehicle from entry gate,
+* borderCrossingSystem.systemStatus();  - print some info about system
+* borderCrossingSystem.arrive(truck);   - add new truck(track status is ARRIVING) to entry gate
+* borderCrossingSystem.systemStatus();  - print some info (the vehicle shoud be still "invisible" for the system)
-                                        moves vehicle in queue, puts first vehicle to empty exit gate);
+* borderCrossingSystem.step();          - make one unit time step (takes arriving vehicle from entry gate, moves vehicle in queue, puts first vehicle to empty exit gate);
-                                        our truck is now in queue on postition 1 with setted "WAITING" status borderCrossingSystem.arrive(truck1);  - now entry gate is empty, we can add another truck borderCrossingSystem.systemStatus();  - lets print some info borderCrossingSystem.step();          - the first truck is now in exit gate with "CHECKING" status, second one should be in queue borderCrossingSystem.step();          - the first one leaves exit gates with "LEAVING" status, second should be in exit gate
+                                        our truck is now in queue on postition 1 with setted "WAITING" status
+* borderCrossingSystem.arrive(truck1);  - now entry gate is empty, we can add another truck
+* borderCrossingSystem.systemStatus();  - lets print some info
+* borderCrossingSystem.step();          - the first truck is now in exit gate with "CHECKING" status, second one should be in queue
+* borderCrossingSystem.step();          - the first one leaves exit gates with "LEAVING" status, second should be in exit gate

 ## TODO
 - Some unit tests,